What Hyundai certified collision repair actually means

 What Hyundai collision center requirements cover

-To earn certification, a shop must satisfy requirements across four main categories: training, equipment, parts sourcing, and repair documentation.
+To earn certification, shops have to satisfy requirements across four main areas:

 Technician training and I-CAR certification